Inference for multiple treatment effects using confounder importance learning: Computational Methodology

 All expressions in this section are conditional on the observed $(\bx_i,\bd_i)$, we drop them from the notation for simplicity.
 Inference for our approach relies on posterior model probabilities

 where

 is the marginal likelihood of model $(\bgamma,\bdelta)$.
-We set the hyperparameter $\btheta$ to a point estimate $\hat{\btheta}$ described in the next section.
+We set the hyper-parameter $\btheta$ to a point estimate $\hat{\btheta}$ described in Sections \ref{sec:ml}-\ref{sec:ep}.
 Conditional on $\btheta$, our model prior $p(\bgamma \mid \btheta)$ is a product of independent Bernouilli's with asymmetric success probabilities defined by \eqref{eq:cilprior}.
 As a simple variation of standard BMA, one can exploit existing computational algorithms, which we outline next.

 Outside particular cases such as Gaussian regression under Gaussian priors, \eqref{eq:marglik2} does not have a closed-form expression.
-To estimate \eqref{eq:marglik2} under our pMOM prior we adopt the approximate Laplace approximations of \cite{Rossell20a}, see Section \ref{subsec:nlp_approx}.
+To estimate \eqref{eq:marglik2} under our pMOM prior we adopt the approximate Laplace approximations of \cite{Rossell20a}, see Section S6.1 for an overview.
+We then obtain point estimates using BMA,